-The mighty Mississippi River plays a lead role in many American legends, including that of the mother-of-pearl button craze in the early nineteenth century.
-Grandmother’s Buttons was founded in a town that was defined by the muddy shores of the Mississippi so we feel an extra special affinity for the sweet buttons carved from her mussels and clams.
+The mighty Mississippi River plays a lead role in many American legends, including that of the mother-of-pearl button craze in the early twentieth century.
+Grandmother’s Buttons was founded in a town that was defined by the muddy shores of the Mississippi, so we feel an extra affinity for the sweet buttons carved from her mussels and clams.

-Royal treasures aside, Mississippi River mussel shells were most commonly used to manufacture mother-of-pearl buttons.
-At its zenith there were forty-one button factories operating on the Mississippi River, harvesting over 24,000 crustaceans a year.
+For 75 years, mussel shells found in the banks of the Mississippi River were harvested and used to manufacture mother-of-pearl buttons, which were shipped all over the world.
+More than 100 button factories were operating on the Mississippi north of St. Louis at its zenith, harvesting millions of crustaceans a year.
 It was a time when pearlers made and lost fortunes in the same manner as gold prospectors.

-A short time later a truck arrived at our St. Francisville studio and dropped off a substantial load of battered cardboard boxes and dusty grain sacks containing hundreds of pounds of mid-century mother-of-pearl buttons.
-They filled our studio’s main room and we had absolutely no plan for what to do with them.
-Nonetheless, we were thrilled to have an opportunity to preserve this important piece of American button history.
+A short time later, a truck arrived at our St. Francisville studio and dropped off a substantial load of battered cardboard boxes and dusty grain sacks containing hundreds of pounds of mid-century mother-of-pearl buttons.
+They filled our studio’s main room, and we had absolutely no plan for what to do with them.
+Nonetheless, we were thrilled to have an opportunity to preserve this vital piece of American button history.

-Later we discovered we could tint the pearl buttons with a special acid-based dye so we started coloring them in small batches on the stovetop in our studio in a process that is very similar to dying easter eggs.
+Later, we discovered we could tint the pearl buttons with a special acid-based dye, so we started coloring them in small batches on the stovetop in our studio in a very similar process to dying easter eggs.
 Gradually a portion of our pearl button collection took on a rainbow of colors that ideally co-mingled with the handmade Czech beads and Swarovski crystals we use in many of our jewelry designs.

-Sadly, the harvesting of natural American freshwater pearls has mostly come to an end as a result of both overharvesting and the invasion of Zebra Mussels from Europe.
+Sadly, the harvesting of natural American freshwater pearls has mostly come to an end due to both overharvesting and the invasion of Zebra Mussels from Europe.
 Consequently, the natural pearls in our jewelry are becoming more rare and valuable as time goes on.
 So, we’re so thrilled to be able to give these gorgeous historic artifacts new life in jewelry pieces you can pass down as heirlooms for future generations to enjoy.